ongr-io/ElasticsearchBundle/Resources/doc/guide.rst

 Creating Database for ElasticSearch
 -----------------------------------

 Go to ``src/Acme/DemoBundle`` and create new Folder ``Document``.
 It must be named as "Document".
-ONGR points to exactly this directory.
+ONGR points to exactly this directory as default.

 Go to ``src/Acme/DemoBundle/Document`` and create new File ``Product.php``.
 Open this Product.php and paste that: